pubkey/rxdb/docs-src/docs/nodejs-database.md

 - Check out the [RxDB Nodejs example](https://github.com/pubkey/rxdb/tree/master/examples/node).
 - If you haven't done yet, you should start learning about RxDB with the [Quickstart Tutorial](./quickstart.md).
 - I created [a list of embedded JavaSCript databases](./alternatives.md) that you will help you to pick a database if you do not want to use RxDB.
-- Check out the [MongoDB RxStorage](./rx-storage-mongodb.md) that uses MongoDB for the database connection from your Node.js application.
+- Check out the [MongoDB RxStorage](./rx-storage-mongodb.md) that uses MongoDB for the database connection from your Node.js application and runs the RxDB real time database on top of it.